SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/entity/create-dynamic-entity.md

 ---
+title: Creating a dynamic selection using entities
-title: create_dynamic_selection_entity
+uid: create_dynamic_selection_entity
 description: Creating a dynamic selection using entities
 author: {github-id}
 so.date: 05.11.2016
 keywords: search
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Creating a dynamic selection using entities